Kiki of Paris: Biography

-Born in Paris after World War II, he first studies human and social sciences before turning to drawing and painting.
+Born in Paris after World War II, he first studied human and social sciences before turning to drawing and painting.
 In Montparnasse, the actor Michel Simon introduces him to the writer Henry Miller, who advises him to focus on photography.
 This meeting is a turning point in his career.

-His first shots are ethnographic documents; at that time he works with the ethnologist Robert Jaulin.
-Kiki of Paris travels to Asia, Central Europe, Cuba, Jamaica and, above all, to the United States, where he lives for some time in California and Nevada.
+His first shots were ethnographic documents; at that time he worked with the ethnologist Robert Jaulin.
+Kiki of Paris traveled to Asia, Central Europe, Cuba, Jamaica and, above all, to the United States, where he lives for some time in California and Nevada.

-At the beginning of the 1990's he orients his work towards humanist photography (Doisneau, Brassaï and especially Willy Ronis whom he often meets).
+At the beginning of the 1990s he orients his work towards humanist photography (Doisneau, Brassaï and especially Willy Ronis whom he often meets).
 Then he defines his new framework by choosing strong themes such as daily life, the Italian summer, party...

 In 1996, on the advice of a Swiss collector, American investors buy his large format photographs.
 Kiki of Paris then exhibits in Nassau, Seattle, Paris, Tokyo, Luxembourg and in group exhibitions.
 The collection "Un été vénitien" (A Venetian summer) meets with great success everywhere.
 It will be followed by a collection created in Berlin and in Central Europe, on the theme of the funfair, in tribute to Fernand Léger.

 In 2006, the Kiki of Paris Committee was created.
 The purpose of this association is to make the artist's work known and to issue certificates of authenticity.
 Present in major French and foreign collections, his work regularly appears in public sales of contemporary Art.

 Since 2000, Kiki of Paris is a member of the ADAGP.